Skip to Main Content

 How is this guide organized?

 Use the tabs on the left to navigate to specific content.
 The tabs are divided into sections relating to types of sources or specific subject areas.
-Within each tab, there are text boxes containing links and descriptions of particular resources.
-Text boxes on each page go from general or comprehensive sources to more specialized sources.
+Within each tab, there are text boxes containing links, often with descriptions, of particular resources.
+Text boxes on each page go from general or comprehensive resources to more specialized resources.
 Lists of resources within each text box are arranged in alphabetical order.
 The first tab [Home] has my contact information.
-The last tab contains links to additional library guides.
+The last tab contains links to additional research guides.

 Where do I start?